 #balloons #pets #Alzheimers

-One day, we decided Mom’s pet balloon-heart needed to go in the trash heap.
-After eight months, the heart’s helium had gone and left it deflated.
+We decided Mom’s pet balloon-heart needed to go in the trash bin.
+After eight months, the heart’s helium disappeared and left it deflated.

 I lifted the trailing balloon ribbon from the carpet.
 “Remember when heart disappeared for two days?
 When I set the laundry basket on the washer, I found her stuck between the wall and the dryer?”
 Sis and I laughed.
 “See what I mean?”
-Mom nodded and looked at Sis.
+Mom nodded and turned to Sis.
 “That was quite a Valentine gift you gave me.
 Lasted forever.”